DinoChiesa/salted/README.md

 This tool uses [secretbox](https://pkg.go.dev/golang.org/x/crypto/nacl/secretbox) for the storage.
 Secretbox uses XSalsa20 and Poly1305 to encrypt and authenticate messages with secret-key cryptography.

 The tool generates secret keys from passphrases using Argon2id via the [argon2](https://pkg.go.dev/golang.org/x/crypto/argon2#pkg-overview) package, which implements Argon2 as described in [IETF RFC 9106](https://datatracker.ietf.org/doc/html/rfc9106).
+The argon parameters are: lanes: 4, memoryLimit 2GiB, timeLimit: 1.
+This makes it sort of slow to encrypt - specifically during key generation.

 When encrypting: